 Most organizations are subject to government-set standards and industry requirements they need to adhere to guarantee safety and functionality.
 As such, many are required to log data and analyze it on a daily basis.
 Doing so, not only helps to defend against insider and outsider threats but also to demonstrate a willingness to comply with ISO, General Data Protection Regulation (GDPR), Health Insurance Portability and Accountability Act (HIPAA), Sarbanes-Oxley, PCI DSS, and many others.

-In short, considering the ever-growing complexity of systems and software solutions, log analysis is the only way to make sure policies are followed, and regulations are met.
+In short, considering the ever-growing complexity of systems and software solutions, log analysis is the only way to ensure policies are followed, and regulations are met.

 Understand Online User Behavior

-Log analysis is one of the best ways to understand your app or webapp’s visitors behavior.
-It shows not only how many visitors you had but also allows you to re-trace their exact journey and understand on what pages they spent the most time, what were they doing on your website, why are there changes in the number of visitors, etc.
+Log analysis is one of the best ways to understand your app or webapp’s visitors’ behavior.
+It shows not only how many visitors you had but also allows you to re-trace their exact journey and understand on what pages they spent the most time, what were they doing on your website, why are there changes in the number of visitors, and so on.

 With trends and patterns in plain view, it’s easy to spot opportunities like when is the best time to send a newsletter, when to release a new version or launch a product, when to close down your site for maintenance or tests, and much more.

 Furthermore, log analysis can be used to impact marketing efforts as well.
 By collecting data such as referring sites, page accessed, and conversion rates, you can determine how well your marketing campaign does and take measures to improve it if needed.

 Similarly, as logs contain information about conversion errors, customer navigation, and traffic loads, logging analysis can provide meaningful insights about how to improve website performance to better support the sales process.

 Log Analysis Best Practices: Functionalities You Should Know About